European vs. Japanese Knives — Which Is Right for You?

 - Push Cut: A Japanese knife’s straighter edge is designed to move forward and down in a single stroke, cleanly slicing through food.
 Perfect for precision work like sushi or vegetable prep.

-🎥 See it in action: Rock vs. Push Cutting Styles (YouTube Short)
+🎥 See It in Action: Rock vs. Push Cutting Styles

 Steel & Hardness (HRC)